Atomic Gardening. Plants Created by Radiation

 At first, I thought it was about grapefruits in general, which is why I was so surprised.
 I don't like grapefruits; their taste seems too harsh to me.
 Hence, the thought that they could be created by radiation amused me.

 But no, grapefruits are the product of a love affair between an orange and a pomelo [2].
 Maybe their brightness attracts the attention of those writing about radiation breeding.
-However, only two new grapefruit varieties have emerged due to irradiation.
+However, only two new grapefruit varieties have emerged due to plant irradiation.
 The first is “Star Ruby”, where the main achieved effect is a reduction in the number of seeds from 40-60 to 0-9.
 The second is “Rio Red”, and its main improvement is the color of the peel and flesh.

 Today, both varieties are available online for purchase.
 This gives me reason to believe that a dangerous dose of radiation is not inherited.